danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

     [TTC-021],  [During ground communication windows, the primary communications system shall have a minimum link margin of 3dB.],

   ),
-  caption: "Relevant system and TT&C requirements for downlink communications" ) <System-Requirements>
+  caption: "Relevant system and TT&C requirements for downlink communications."
+) <TTC-Reqs>

-There also exist data handling requirements, although this is an area that needs substantially more work at this time, so are currently vague and provided little impact to the implementation.
+There also exist data handling requirements, however this is an area that required significant work at time of writing and provided little impact for the project.
+The most relevant of which are shown in @Data-handling-reqs.

-Derived from the design are some further interface requirements.
+//TODO: review obsw reqs, make sure all relevant ones are met.
+#figure(
+  table(
+    columns: 2,
+    inset: 6pt,
+    align: (horizon,left),
+    table.header(
+      [*Code*],[*Description*],
+    ),
+    [ODH-039],[The OBC shall support standardised protocols such as CAN/UART/I2C.], [ODH-040],[The OBSW shall produce PPL data packets that include timestamp, I/Q, position, and attitude.], ),
+  caption: "Relevant data handling requirements.",
+) <Data-handling-reqs>

+From these requirements, rough design objectives were derived for the downlink communication system.

+// TODO: formatting on numbers
+// TODO: Embetter
+// TODO: Justification
++ The system shall support packet input from all interfaces present on the TOTEM SDR
++ The system should maximise datarate while conforming to #acr("BER") requirements.
+  + The system shall support modification of modulation and coding rate through #acr("ACM") or #acr("VCM").
+  + Efficiency shall be prioritised.
+The design should use minimal padding and seek to reduce overheads.
++ The system should be reliable
+  + The system shall be designed for testability.
+    + Large pieces of logic shall be broken up into smaller systems that can be unit tested.
+    + Assertions shall be used regularly throughout code and block designs.
+  + The system shall be tested thoroughly using simulation to verify operation.
++ The downlink subsystem and PBR system should fit on the PL at the same time. // Regular reconfiguration is complex.
+If code gets corrupted, could be major issues!
+  + The downlink system should use no more than 50% of any one resource type.
++ The downlink subsystem shall be capable of transmitting packets that are over 64kB large.